syncfusion-content/wpf-docs/wpf/DataGrid/Row-Height-Customization.md

 ### Limitations

-1. This event is not supported for DetailsViewGrid.
+1. This event is not supported for `DetailsViewGrid`.

 ## Fit the Row Height based on its content